wtPLSQL/wtPLSQL/docs/demo/ut_calc_secs_between.md

 /
 ```

 It is not necessary to keep the ut_setup and ut_teardown procedures.
-These were kept to indicate how to incorporate those procedures into a test runner package.
+These were kept to indicate how to incorporate those procedures into a Test Runner package.
 The SET DBOUT annotation was also added to gather code coverage data.

 ## Check the Results